About the Tool

 - Standardized mortality ratio (expressed as a rate ratio): The mortality rate in the diseased compared to the mortality rate in the entire population

-- With-condition mortality rate (expressed as a rate): The number of total deaths per person-year among prevalent cases
+- With-condition mortality rate (expressed as a rate): Total number of deaths among prevalent cases in a year of interest.
+It is equivalent to the sum of other cause mortality rate and cause-specific mortality rate

 - Cause-specific mortality rate (expressed as a rate): The number of deaths due to the condition per person-year among the entire population; equivalent to prevalence multiplied by excess mortality